getml/reflect-cpp/docs/processors.md

 reflect-cpp currently supports the following processors:

 - `rfl::AddStructName`
+- `rfl::DefaultIfMissing`
 - `rfl::NoOptionals`
 - `rfl::SnakeCaseToCamelCase`
 - `rfl::SnakeCaseToPascalCase`

 ### `rfl::AddStructName`

-It is also possible to add the struct name as an addtional field, like this:
+It is also possible to add the struct name as an additional field, like this:

 ```cpp
 const auto json_string =